bytefish/bytefish.de/blog/aspnetcore_rebac.md

 #### Tables ####

-The application has a very simple `User` model for now.
+The application has a very simple `User` model.
 A user may be permitted to Logon using a Logon Name, the Logon Name is unique among all users.
 The password hashing needs to be done in the application, when adding a user to the system.

 ```sql
 CREATE TABLE [Identity].[User](